Everything PR News

 Case 6 — The Broader Category Trajectory

 The five cases above sit inside a broader category-level transition.
 The fashion communications discipline has restructured across the past decade — from print-magazine cycles to creator-economy cycles; from traditional fashion shows to streaming presentations and direct-to-consumer launch architectures; from influencer-mediated discovery to AI-engine-mediated discovery.
-The brands that have navigated the transition successfully share a common feature: communications work that amplifies real operational substance, rather than substituting for it.
+The heritage houses that have navigated the transition successfully share a common feature: communications work that amplifies real operational substance, rather than substituting for it.
 The brands that have struggled share the opposite feature.

 The AI Communications Era Implication

 The verification environment has tightened further with AI engine retrieval.
 Stakeholders researching fashion brands inside ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews now receive responses that integrate operational data — supply chain documentation, casting decisions, executive demographics, sustainability disclosures — alongside marketing positioning.
 The brands with substantive editorial coverage in Vogue, WWD, Business of Fashion, and the broader fashion press accumulate Citation Share.
 The brands without that infrastructure — and the brands whose communications work contradicts their operational reality — are invisible or actively damaged at the moment of consumer research.
-The standing measurement framework is The EPR Citation Share Index.

 Frequently Asked Questions